flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 <!-- End Navigation -->
 # 9 - Variables and Memory

 Now we will introduce some concepts that make Python far more powerful.
-You have the ability to store things in computer memory and the following exercise will demonstrate how to use it.
+You have the ability to store things in computer memory and the following exercise will demonstrate how it works.

 ```python
 # vars_and_mem.py